MicrosoftDocs/win32/desktop-src/DirectShow/csourceseeking-m-rtduration.md

 ---
-Description: Duration of the stream.
+description: Duration of the stream.
 By default, the value is set to the value of the CSourceSeeking::m\_rtStop member variable. ms.assetid: a87b321e-3179-4485-969b-bf12cb634b43
 title: CSourceSeeking::m_rtDuration member (Ctlutil.h)
 ms.topic: reference